brynnylee/Real-Time-X-Tweet-Sentiment-Analysis/README.md

 ## 4. Data Ingestion and Medallion Pipeline

 ### 4.1 Pipeline Overview
-This end-to-end pipeline processes over 200,000 tweets, transforming raw data into structured, sentiment-enriched datasets.
+This end-to-end pipeline processes over **200,000 tweets**, transforming raw data into structured, sentiment-enriched datasets.

 ### 4.2 Data Source
-- Tweets were ingested in JSON format.
+- Tweets were ingested in **JSON format**.
 - Fields included:
   - `date`: Timestamp of the tweet.
   - `user`: Author of the tweet.